 - Soccerman 2001

-A long-forgotten weekend-o-guy from years ago.
+A long-forgotten weekend-o-guy from Digi’s very early days.
 A little man with long arms and his very own song, which went a little something like this: "I play upon a ladle, a ladle, a ladle.
-I play upon a ladle and my name is Soccerman 2001 - That's my song!".
-Thanks to Mr Cheese for this sliver of fact-o-spam.
+I play upon a ladle and my name is Soccerman 2001 - That's my song!"

-A brief host of the now defunct "Web-Up" page over the weekends, he nevertheless made more appearances here than other characters such as Darth Vader and Dracula did.
-Socky was a hand-puppet owned by a childrens' entertainer, who would regail us with how sad his life had become, disguised within the kiddie-speak of Socky.
+A brief host of the "Web-Up" page over the weekends, Socky was a hand-puppet owned by a childrens' entertainer, who would regale us with tales of how sad his life had become, disguised within the kiddie-speak of Socky.
 But no matter how bad his life seemed, "you could always visit the Digitiser website - it's not run by fools really" and other such self-publicising interjections were how his "piece" would end.

 - Strangelove The Tramp

-Based on that certain someone that we've all seen somewhere (mine shuffles around on street corners giving people a thumbs-up), Strangelove is the embodiment of the affection that Digi feel towards tramp kind.
-Strangelove unselfishly imparts his wisdom on obsucre subjects, providing you with his philosophy on life - including things such as "trousers are rubbish", and "beware women".
-Wise words indeed...
+Strangelove is the embodiment of the affection that Digi feel towards trampkind.
+He sat on the tips page around the turn of the Millennium, unselfishly imparting his wisdom on obsucre subjects, providing you with his philosophy on life - including such insights as "trousers are rubbish", and "beware women".
+Best not to ask...

 - The Sun

 Yes that's right, the actual sun - the star around which the ball of mud that we call home revolves.
 He made a few appearances here and there on the news round-up page, with typically "sunny" comments that had seemingly nothing to do with the news.
 "Happy happy!
 I give you life!
 Happy happy!"